-Buddha bowls are just warm salads, filled with nutrient-dense ingredients like cooked veggies, grains, and toppings.
-While the name is kind of a joke, Buddha bowls are perfect for this time of year; the month between Thanksgiving and New Year’s Eve when you’re pummeled by all the sweets, all the time.
-They’re a little bit of nutritional zen in the chaotic, sugar-high world that is December.
+Buddha bowls are just warm salads, filled with nutrient-dense ingredients like cooked veggies, grains, and toppings – perfect for this time of year; the month between Thanksgiving and New Year’s Eve when you’re pummeled by all the sweets, all the time.
+They’re a little bit of nutritional zen in the chaotic, sugar-high world that is November and December.

-- 1 large carrot, cut into sticks
+- 3 medium carrots, cut into sticks

-- 2 parsnips, cut into sticks
+- 5 parsnips, cut into sticks

-- olive oil
+- extra virgin olive oil

 - salt and pepper to taste

 - 1 cup dry black rice (aka Foribidden rice)

 - 1/2 cup tahini paste

 - 2 tablespoons apple cider vinegar